 ob_date

-- The date that was used in the request to retrieve data from the source system.
-This field is only present in non-batch integrations (e.g. Facebook)
+- The UTC date used in the request to retrieve data from the source system as the data or "report date."
+This field is only in non-batch integrations (e.g., Facebook, Amazon Seller Central, Amazon Advertising...)

 ob_transaction_id

-- A system-generated unique id based on the hash of all field values for each row of data.
-This field is used to prevent duplicate data from being loaded to a table.
-The system generates the hash value for each row being loaded and compares it to all previously loaded data.
-If a matching record is found, the new row is excluded from the load process.
+- A system-generated unique id based on a hash of field values for a given row of data.
+This field is used to prevent or minimize duplicate data from being loaded to a table.
+The system generates the hash value for each loaded row and compares it to all previously loaded data.
+The new row is excluded from the load process if a matching record is found.
+Note: The de-duplication process is applicable to cloud warehouses, not data lakes.

 ob_file_name

-- A system-generated field including the (Amazon S3) path and file name from which the data was loaded.
-This field can be useful for quality control purposes to validate all data from a particular source file was loaded successfully.
+- A system-generated field including a temporary path and file name from which the data was loaded.
+Openbridge uses this field for quality control to validate that the source outputs and that data from a particular source file were loaded successfully to the target destination.

 ob_processed_at

-- A system-generated field representing the timestamp that file processing started.
-For some sources that provide lifetime metrics, this date represents the date for which lifetime metrics are valid.
+- A system-generated field represents the UTC timestamp that data processing started.
+For some sources that provide lifetime metrics, this date means the date for which lifetime metrics are valid.

 ob_modified_date

-- A system-generated field representing the timestamp that file processing started.
-For some sources that provide lifetime metrics, this date represents the date for which lifetime metrics are valid.
+- A system-generated field represents the UTC timestamp that a record was modified.
+For some sources that use attribution or lifetime metrics, this can define the most recent update.